 The extensive gardens are among the most beautiful features of Manor Fields.
 All parts of the grounds are communal but remember that Manor Fields values its tranquil environment, so please respect your neighbours and keep noise to a minimum.
 The area between the Heath gate and the woodland copse (where the sundial is situated), and the sunken garden around the ornamental pond are designated quiet areas.

 For the safety of both dogs and residents, all dogs must be kept on a short lead at all times when outside anywhere on the estate.
-During the summer period of 1 May to 30 September, dogs are not allowed on the main lawn or sunken garden/pond area.
+During the summer period of 1 May to 30 September, dogs are not allowed on the main lawn, the south lawn or sunken garden/pond area.
 Please avoid areas on the Estate where residents regularly sit and children are likely to play.

 All dog owners must collect and hygienically dispose of any animal waste that their pet deposits on Manor Fields.
 However, given the accessible proximity of Putney Heath, we would be grateful if all dogs could be actively encouraged to do their regular toileting outside of Manor Fields if at all possible (urine can also cause damage if an area is continuously used as a favoured toilet spot).
 There are specific waste bins provided on the Heath for the disposal of animal waste.